-Potter exit sad for all at Chelsea - Bruno
+Potter exit a 'sad day' at Chelsea - Bruno

 "It's a sad day for the staff because Graham and Billy are two top coaches and top human beings.

-"I have to be as professional as I can, and try to help and guide the players.
+"I have to be as professional as I can and try to help and guide the players.
 I'm just focusing on what I can control and going day by day."

 When Chelsea confirmed the changes, they issued a statement which said Potter has "agreed to collaborate with the club to facilitate a smooth transition".